Animal and Herd Productivity in Dairy Cattle

 Milk yield is related to stage of lactation.
 Milk yield increases rapidly after calving, reaches a plateau 40–60 days after calving, and then declines at a rate of 5%–10%/mo.
 The rate of decline is lower in first-parity animals than in older cows.
 Good reproductive management ensures that the largest proportion of a cow’s total lifetime production is spent during early high-producing stages of lactation rather than late, lower-producing periods.
 Milk yield increases with age and parity until about the sixth lactation; these cows may produce up to 25% more milk volume than first lactation cows.
 Health disorders or other management problems that reduce longevity have a negative impact on productivity.

 In most dairy herds, nutritional management is the most important determinant of herd productivity.
-The relation between nutrition and productivity begins at birth.
+The relationship between nutrition and productivity begins at birth.
 The feeding system must deliver the necessary nutrients to each cow at the correct stage of lactation to maintain optimal productivity.

 Research has documented the importance of the ration fed to cows in the transition during the 2–3 wk before calving.
 Dry cows are fed a diet relatively low in carbohydrates and protein and high in fiber, reflecting the low nutrient demands of the nonlactating cow.
 The transition period ration must allow the rumen to adapt to the lower-forage, more nutrient-dense lactating ration.
 Further, the stresses associated with moving animals to the transition pen and of calving itself tend to reduce feed consumption at this critical time.
 Reduced feed intake in the transition period is associated with excessive weight loss, reduced peak milk production, and an increased incidence of postpartum diseases such as metritis, retained placenta, ketosis, displaced abomasum, and fatty liver.
 Research has documented the benefits of monitoring postpartum cattle for excessive energy mobilization by measuring blood β-hydroxybutyric acid, one of the ketone bodies.